Ray E. Didier Field – Nicholls State Colonels

 Despite being in a small city where the sports headlines are dominated by bigger programs, there’s something about attending a Nicholls baseball game that feels like home.
 Many of the fans seems to know each other and share a passion for the university and program.

 Typical Attendance.
 For your typical weekend series, expect to see about 200 – 500 fans in attendance.
 When the Colonels are putting together a strong season, crowd sizes can increase to the 700 range.
 While stadium capacity can hold much more, these seats are usually filled when cross-state rivals like LSU, UL-Lafayette, or Tulane come to town.
 You can also expect bigger crowds when conference rivals UNO and Southeastern Louisiana pay Thibodaux a visit.

 Crowd Noise & Engagement.
 Fans stay into the game and are knowledgeable both about the team and the game of baseball.
-Expect big outbursts when a run is scored or a call is missed, but a low-key experience outside of those occurences.
+Expect big outbursts when a run is scored or a call is missed, but a low-key experience outside of those occurrences.